Facebook agreed to pay a lot more for Oculus than we realized; here’s why

 Actually, no, said some bankers, lawyers and analysts with whom we spoke yesterday.
 Here’s why.
 That original press release from Facebook addressed the price paid for Oculus to its former owners (including its founders, Andreessen Horowitz, Matrix Partners, and Spark Capital, among others).
 That’s the $2 billion, plus that $300 million earn-out component.

 Meanwhile, the $700 million that Zuckerberg referenced yesterday takes into account the ongoing costs following the close of the deal.
-Those costs — in the form of performance incentives — aren’t typically considered in the purchase price as they’re paid out over time, as one co-chair of a corporate securities group in New York told us.
+Those costs — in the form of performance incentives — aren’t typically considered in the purchase price as they’re paid out over time, says Lori Smith, co-chair of the corporate and securities group at White and Williams in New York.

+“I don’t know the terms of the employment agreements” in this case, Smith says.
+But such employee incentives are “not typically considered [in the] purchase price, as [they are] paid over time for services to be provided to the buyer by those employees.”

-In short, new employees have to work for that money.
+In short, the new employees have to work for that money.

 Tom Peters, cofounder of the San Francisco-based investment bank Iverness Advisors, largely agrees with that view.
 As a former managing director at Montgomery & Co., Peters worked on the sale of MySpace to News Corp. in 2005, and says that while the deal is referred to this day as costing $580 million, it was really $630 million by the time every i was dotted and t was crossed.
 “The devil is always in the details,” he says.